 Fiscal stability

-Urban and peri-urban populations are particularly vulnerable to forced evictions led by the state, often without fair compensation and occasionally for questionable “public purposes.”
-Rural populations are frequently displaced to make way for foreign concession activities.
-The current land tenure system benefits privileged elites and transnational interests that have support from participating foreign governments.
+Urban and peri-urban populations are especially vulnerable to forced evictions carried out by the state, often without fair compensation and sometimes for questionable “public purposes.”
+Rural populations are often displaced to make way for foreign concession activities.
+The current land tenure system favors privileged elites and transnational interests backed by participating foreign governments.

 Property rights